Our Computing coordinator is Miss Riley

 We aim to develop confident, independent learners who are able to plan, design, create, program and evaluate information through the use of ICT.
 As well as the benefits of ICT we are also aware of the risks, this is why we prepare our children to stay safe online through the use of e-safety awareness sessions and safer internet days.

-Every class has a timetabled opportunity to use the computers and can book out the ipads.
+Every class has a timetabled opportunity to use the computers and can book out the iPads.
+Computing is a very cross-curricular subject with children having the opportunity to apply their computing skills across other subjects.
 We encourage staff to incorporate technology throughout the wider curriculum and use these skills to research and present writing in a variety of ways.
 Each class has access to SMART boards and teaching is delivered using this technology.
 Skills are covered through a two year rolling programme to ensure that children are taught the appropriate skills to support their development.

 In Key Stage 1, children are beginning to develop their computing skills through using a range of technology such as Bee Bots, Computers and i-pads.
 To encourage children to recognise the value of using technology we teach skills through termly topic links.
 Children develop their skills to navigate around a computer and use a range of Microsoft programmes to copy and paste images and insert text boxes.
 The use of the internet to search images is incorporated alongside internet safety to reinforce the importance.